Skip to main content

 • 2-Arachidonylglycerol (2-AG)

-Depending on the receptor to which they dock, neurotransmitters have an excitatory (activating) or inhibitory (inhibiting) effect on the subsequent nerve cell.
-Although dopamine and serotonin are predominantly involved in the transmission of inhibitory information, only the D2, D3 and D4 receptors have an inhibitory effect (they inhibit the enzyme adenylyl cyclase), while the D1 and D5 receptors have an activating (excitatory) effect (they activate the enzyme adenylyl cyclase).
+Depending on the receptor they bind to, neurotransmitters have an excitatory (activating) or inhibitory (suppressing) effect on the next neuron.
+Although dopamine and serotonin are primarily involved in transmitting inhibitory information, only the D2, D3, and D4 receptors are inhibitory (they inhibit the enzyme adenylate cyclase), while the D1 and D5 receptors have an activating (excitatory) effect (they activate the enzyme adenylate cyclase).

-In ADHD, the transmission of information in the brain is primarily impaired in relation to the neurotransmitters dopamine and noradrenaline.
+In ADHD, information transmission in the brain is primarily impaired in relation to the neurotransmitters dopamine and norepinephrine.

 5. Receptors

-Receptors are receiving docking sites for messenger substances.
-Depending on the receptor, a messenger substance can have an inhibiting or activating effect.
+Receptors are binding sites for neurotransmitters.
+Depending on the receptor, a neurotransmitter can have an inhibitory or excitatory effect.

 Ionotropic receptors

-In these, the binding of a neurotransmitter directly causes the opening of an ion channel.
+In these cases, the binding of a neurotransmitter directly causes an ion channel to open.

 Metabotropic receptors

-In these, the binding of a neurotransmitter causes the activation of messenger substances (second messengers), which in turn can address a number of transport channels.
+In these cases, the binding of a neurotransmitter triggers the activation of second messengers, which in turn can activate a number of transport channels.

 Excitatory and inhibitory receptors.

-Receptors for one and the same neurotransmitter can have an excitatory (increasing the postsynaptic nerve voltage) and inhibitory (decreasing the postsynaptic nerve voltage) effect.
+Receptors for the same neurotransmitter can have both excitatory (increasing postsynaptic nerve activity) and inhibitory (decreasing postsynaptic nerve activity) effects.

-In contrast, neither the firing of neurons nor the type of neurotransmitter say anything about whether a signal should be activating (excitatory) or inhibiting (inhibitory).
+However, neither the firing of neurons nor the type of neurotransmitter indicates whether a signal is intended to be activating (excitatory) or inhibiting (inhibitory).

 5.1.
 Agonists and antagonists